GET A GRIP! HOW STRESS HURTS THE BODY AND WHAT YOU CAN DO ABOUT IT

 HOW TO BOOST YOUR ABILITY TO HANDLE STRESS

 There are many ways to avoid the harmful impact stress has on our bodies.
 Reducing sources of stress while fortifying nutritional demands during chronic stress can synergistically act as preventative medicine.

 Resolving multiple stress burdens requires a whole-person approach for a sustainable solution.
 It is recommended to address personal external mental/ emotional/ lifestyle stressors while working with a practitioner to uncover and rebalance hidden internal biochemical and physical stressors.
 Several ways to do this include:

 - Lifestyle adjustments like improving sleep quality, exercise, time in nature, healthy relationships, and incorporating mind-body relaxation techniques can mitigate the stress response by switching the body from fight-or-flight mode to healing mode.

 - Relying on a plant-rich, nutrient-dense, whole foods, anti-inflammatory, low glycemic diet while supplementing with nutrients that get depleted under chronic stress supports immune resilience and improves health.

 - Lastly, key stress supportive and immune-enhancing supplements* reinforce the stress capacity, such as:

-A sustainable and effective approach to reducing the harmful effects of chronic stress at the root cause level relies on integrating lifestyle, nutritional, psychological, and supplementation therapies.
+A sustainable and effective approach to reducing the harmful effects of chronic stress relies on integrating lifestyle, nutritional, psychological, and supplementation therapies.
 With that, the body’s innate healing mechanism is optimized to support long-term health, longevity, and the quality of life you and your family deserve.

 *Save 10% on select supplements through September with the code SEPTEMBER 2020